vhaudiquet/ubuntu-project-docs/docs/staging/AA/maintainers/aa-new-review.md

 respectively.

 Often, a binary will be in the `NEW` queue because it is a shared library that has changed `SONAME`.
-In this case you'll probably want to check the existing overrides to make sure anything new matches.
+In this case, check the existing overrides to make sure anything new matches.
 These can be found in `/ubuntu/indices` on Ubuntu mirrors.

 Currently, a special case of this are the kernel packages, which change package names with each ABI update and build many distinct binary packages in different